 30. Snorkel with the Manta Rays at Night

-One of the popular things to do on the Big Island is snorkeling with the manta rays at night.
+One of the most popular things to do on the Big Island is snorkeling with the manta rays at night.
 It is best to do this with a tour guide.
 They know where the manta rays hang out after dark.
-Plus, they know how to get back to land under a dark sky.
+A manta ray night dive is a unique experience that is exclusive to the Big Island.

 Once the boat arrives at your snorkeling destination, you get to jump in the water.
 The manta rays will swim right past you.
 It is an exhilarating feeling you won’t be able to resist.
 And yes, this is a kid-friendly adventure!
 If kids don’t feel like getting in the water, they can watch the rays from the boat.